-- Take a hot bath or shower and wash clothes and bedding: This will usually get rid of body lice.
-Wash all clothes, towels, and sheets in hot, soapy water.
+- Take a hot shower and wash all clothes, towels, and bedding in hot, soapy water.
 Dry them on the hot cycle for at least 20 minutes.
 Items that cannot be washed or dry cleaned should be sealed in an airtight plastic bag for 2 weeks.
-Wear clean clothes and use clean towels and sheets.
 Do not share towels and sheets with others.
 Vacuum furniture, rugs, carpets, car seats, or other fabrics.

-- Avoid contact to prevent the spread of body lice: Do not have close body contact with anyone until all your lice are gone.
+- Do not have close body contact with anyone until all your lice are gone.

 - Your body lice do not go away, even after treatment.

-- The lice bites become filled with pus or crusty, or your skin has a bad smell.
+- The lice bites become crusty or filled with pus, or your skin has a bad smell.

 - Your skin burns, stings, swells, or is numb after you use lice medicine.

 - You have questions or concerns about your condition or care.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.